-Subject to the terms, conditions, limitations, and exclusions specified in this Evidence of Coverage including Chapter 12, "Definitions of Important Words," you may receive covered dental services from participating dental providers.
+Subject to the terms, conditions, limitations, and exclusions specified in this Evidence of Coverage including Chapter 12, Definitions of Important Words, you may receive covered dental services from participating dental providers.

-Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. has entered into an agreement with Dominion National to provide covered dental services through participating dental providers.
+Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. has entered into an agreement with LIBERTY Dental Plan to provide covered dental services through participating dental providers.

 Only the dental procedures listed in the dental fee schedule below are covered dental services.
 When you receive any of the listed procedures from a participating dental provider, you will pay the fee listed for that service.
 The participating dental provider has agreed to accept that fee as payment in full for that procedure.
-Neither Kaiser Permanente nor Dominion National is liable for payment of these fees or for any fees incurred as the result of receipt of a noncovered dental service.
+Neither Kaiser Permanente nor LIBERTY Dental Plan is liable for payment of these fees or for any fees incurred as the result of receipt of a non-covered dental service.

-You may request a list of participating dental providers from Dominion National, or locate one online at www.DominionNational.com/KaiserDentists.
+You may request a list of participating dental providers from LIBERTY Dental Plan, or locate one online at Libertydentalplan.com/kaiserdentists.
 You should utilize a participating general dentist from whom you and your family members will receive covered preventive dental services.
 Family members may use different participating dental providers.
 Specialty care is also available for certain services should that be required; however, you must be referred to a participating dental provider specialist by your general dentist.
 Your fees are usually higher for care received by a specialist and not all services are covered.
 Please refer to the attached dental fee schedule to determine which services are covered when performed by a specialist and the associated fees.